 There are two parallel legal regimes governing arbitrations in Singapore – the Arbitration Act4 (AA), which governs domestic arbitrations, and the International Arbitration Act5 (IAA), which governs international arbitrations.

-The AA applies to any arbitration where the place of arbitration is Singapore, in relation to which Part II of the IAA, does not apply.6 In turn, Part II of the IAA applies to international arbitrations as well as to non-international arbitrations where parties enter into a written agreement between themselves providing for Part II of the IAA and the Model Law to apply.7 The criteria for determining whether an arbitration is of international nature is set out in Section 5(2) IAA (read with Section 5(3) IAA).
-Under Section 5(2) IAA, an arbitration is international if at least one of the parties to the arbitration agreement, at the time of the conclusion of the agreement, has its place of business in any State other than Singapore or if the place of arbitration or any place where a substantial part of the obligations of the commercial relationship is to be performed is outside Singapore.
+The AA applies to any arbitration where the place of arbitration is Singapore, in relation to which Part II of the IAA, does not apply.6 In turn, Part II of the IAA applies to international arbitrations, and non-international arbitrations where parties enter into a written agreement between themselves providing for Part II of the IAA and the Model Law to apply.7 The criteria for determining whether an arbitration is international in nature is set out at Section 5(2) IAA (read with Section 5(3) IAA).
+Under Section 5(2) IAA, an arbitration is international if at least one of the parties to the arbitration agreement, at the time of the conclusion of the agreement, has its place of business in any state other than Singapore or if the place of arbitration or any place where a substantial part of the obligations of the commercial relationship is to be performed is outside Singapore.

 The IAA adopts the United Nations Commission on International Trade Law (UNCITRAL) Model Law on international commercial arbitration (Model Law), with certain amendments.
 Section 3(1) of the IAA provides for the Model Law (except for Chapter VIII thereof) to have the force of law in Singapore.
 Any departures from the Model Law are listed in Part II of the IAA.
 However, Section 15(1) IAA provides parties an option to opt out of the Model Law and for the AA to apply to their arbitration.
 In addition, given that Singapore is a signatory to the New York Convention, this Convention is given the force of law by way of Schedule 2 of the IAA.